shoya4000/AoE2DE-Auto-predictions-Streamer.bot/walkthrough/1-command-trigger.md

 When your stream URL is tracked by Spectator Dashboard, your chat has access to the #match command, which the [SpectatorDashboard bot](https://www.twitch.tv/spectatordashboard "SpectatorDashboard") responds to with info about your current match, either played or spectated

 We want to capture the response from the bot.
-To do so, we're going to define a command which can only be called by a message sent to your Twitch chat by the bot.
+To do so, we're going to define a command which can only be called by a message sent to your Twitch chat by the bot\
 For the Streamer.bot wiki steps on setting up commands, see [here](https://wiki.streamer.bot/en/Commands "Commands")

 1. Select the Commands tab